dimorinny/tensorflow-image-classificator/README.md

 ### Usage

-For image classification you should execute GET request with image url param like this:
+For image classification you should execute `GET` request with image url param like this:

 ```
 http://127.0.0.1:8080/api/v1/recognize?image=http://i.imgur.com/yAWdJ9b.jpg
 ```

+Also you can send image using `POST` request with `image` form-data param using same url.

 After that server returns recognition result for every labels that contains in your graph.
 For example after success request you got response like this: